If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Submission and Pick Up

-You will not be able to pick up your entry prior to a certain time, and you must retrieve your entry by a certain time.
-Be familiar with these times and make your event and travel plans accordingly.
-Venues give the convention or show a strict deadline by which they must be packed up and out of the venue.
-You may forfeit ownership of your entry if you do not pick it up by the deadline.
-Events are not under any obligation to mail unclaimed entries or prizes.
-At conventions, you will be given a receipt during submission that you will need to present when you come to pick up your entries.
-This ensures that only the owner can pick up miniatures.
+Usually you will be given a receipt during submission that you will need to present when you come to pick up your entries.
+This ensures that only the owner can claim miniatures.
 If you are unable to pick up your entries, you can give your receipt to a friend to retrieve them for you.
-If you earned an award or prize but were not present to pick it up (or the contest doesn’t have an awards ceremony), you can usually pick it up at the same time as you retrieve your figures.
+If you earned an award or prize but did not attend the awards ceremony (or the contest doesn’t have an awards ceremony), you can usually pick it up at the same time as you reclaim your figures.

 Award ceremonies move fast and can be hard to photograph.
-It’s often easier to get pictures of award winners with their trophies afterwards.
+It’s often easier to get good pictures of award winners with their trophies afterwards.

 Left: David Diamondstone accepts a gold Sophie trophy from award presenter (and painter) Michelle Farnsworth.